GSA/idmanagement.gov/_university/pacs101.md

   <td colspan="7">
   <ul>
 	<li>For details, see <a href="{{site.baseurl}}/university/pacs/#assess-facility-security-level">Aligning FSL and Authentication Mechanism</a>.</li>
-	<li>The FSL assessment and chosen PIV authentication mechanisms will form the basis for the PACS requirements document/specification as well as affect the SOW and project costs.</li>
+	<li>The FSL assessment and chosen PIV authentication mechanisms will form the basis for the PACS requirements document/specification and it will affect the SOW and project costs.</li>
 	<li>The sample survey questions below will help you assess the FSL of each facility and select the right PIV authentication mechanisms:
 	<ul>
 		<li>Who will use a facility’s PACS?
 Include all possible users.</li>